-Having a good health insurance plan is great, but what if one had two or more health insurance plans?
+Having a good health insurance plan is great, but what if a person had two or more health insurance plans?
 Does that mean they would get double the benefits?
 Not exactly, but having two or more health insurance plans does help cover any health insurance expenses better through the coordination of benefits provision.

 First, many are probably thinking why would someone buy two health insurance plans when one health insurance plan is expensive enough in this market.
 That is true, but many people are covered by two health insurance plans without paying the extra expense.
 The most common example is when two spouses or domestic partners have health insurance and both of their employers provide a health insurance plan.
-This would mean that someone who is a covered person under their employer's provided health insurance plan may also have coverage for their spouse or domestic partner's health insurance plan.
+This would mean that someone who is a covered person under their employer's provided health insurance plan may also have coverage under their spouse or domestic partner's health insurance plan.

 Understanding the Coordination of Benefits System